nicoPhil/GruntFileLiveReload/README.md

 -------------
 1)

-You will need npm and grunt installed.
+You will need npm installed.

 2)